knobs-dials/pexpecter/README.md

 # if we can assume there is a rule that means that function only returns once we're done, we can now just:
 proc.close()
 ```

+The above "make an rclone config" example works, but is actually an example of when you probabluy do _not_ want this module.

+For starters, rclone offsers a parameter-based way to do it, which is more controlled and less fragile.

+Also, that list of rules is just the questions one by one in order, so doesn't do anything more than a series of expect()s and sendline()s.

+And if the questions do change a little, then the list-and-index variant of pexpect would do.

+The first and last rules demonstrates how you sometimes need to write rules based on trial and error:

+The first because the wording in the first summary you get, and its prompt, depends on whether there were remotes already defined or not.

+The last could probably be "y/e/d>", but I'd have to know nothing else asks that -- the string used here is probably more unique.

 ### ctffind example